timflannagan/aws-lambda-testing/docs/aws-auth-testing.md

 curl http://localhost:19000/config_dump
 ```

-If the configuration is not what you expect, you can try to bump the log level:
+If the configuration is not what you expect, you can try to bump the log level.
+There's two ways to do this:

+1. Update the GatewayParameters resource

 ```bash
 cat <<EOF | kubectl apply -f -